rhdeck/chainlink2022/README.md

 1. There are too few Chainlink nodes on L2.
 We plan to make interchain and offchain communication easy for everyone - maybe the easiest part of the process.
 2. We will move more into making the system low-code and potentially no-code.
 3. Currently we only support direct request jobs, but there's awesome opportunity to enable cron-based and external initiation so contracts can respond to events.
+4. We will move to the GraphQL API for deep integration with the Chainlink subsystems so we can surface the full control plane and reporting - like showing task runs.
-4. Finally, the nodes are set up to be inexpensive at the price of redundancy.
+5. The nodes are set up to be inexpensive at the price of redundancy.
 We can make the system more resilient and decentralized by extending to other data centers at Digital Ocean, and other virtual server vendors (looking at you, [linode](https://linode.com))
 ## Thanks
 We are grateful to the Chainlink team for putting together the hackathon that gave us the opportunity and inspiration to work on this project!